 President, NY Giants

 "I think a lot of our players take their faith very seriously.
-All of our players, at the end of every game, they all yell and say, "Hail God” and that is a very unifying aspect of our team.
+All of our players, at the end of every game, they all yell and say the Our Father prayer after each game and that is a very unifying aspect of our team.
 You see a lot of players around the league that do the same thing.
 And I think with a lot of our players, it carries over to how they conduct themselves off the field too.”

 Sports and faith have a lot in common and share common life values such as discipline, respect, perseverance and love.